anthonyrisinger/cga/8/cga+05.md

-### Chapter 5: Citizenship on the Null Cone: The Conformal Representation
+### Chapter 5: The Conformal Representation: A Deterministic Geometric Model

 This chapter's goal is straightforward: we'll show how to embed 3D Euclidean objects into 5D conformal space to enable unified geometric computations.
 This embedding trades memory overhead—5 floats per point instead of 3—for computational uniformity.
 It's a worthwhile tradeoff when your system handles diverse geometric operations, though not always optimal for specialized tasks.
+It is critical to note from the outset that the model presented here is deterministic; it provides a powerful language for precise geometric configurations.
+The significant challenge of representing probabilistic uncertainty will be addressed once this foundational model is established.

 The embedding we'll explore linearizes distance relationships by lifting points onto a carefully chosen surface in higher dimensions.
 This isn't mysticism; it's a concrete technique that transforms nonlinear distance calculations into linear inner products, enabling architectural simplifications that often justify the overhead.